Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/developer-experience/dev-workflow-codespaces.md

 - `Hostname` - set this to your Codespaces forwarded URL for port 3000
 - `Predefined application rendering host` - set this to the new Rendering Host created in the step above.

 We also need to change the `Hostname` field on the original `Site` item.
 By default it will be set to `*` which will override your new `Site` item mapping.
-Change the `*` to a different URl, usually the URL for your hosted next.js application.
+Change the `*` to a different URL, usually the URL for your hosted Next.js application.

 Once this is all setup, Pages will connect to your application running in Codespaces.
-The first time this
+The first time you load Pages, it may have cached the previous editing host details, so if it errors, leave it 10 minutes and try again.

 ### Installing the Sitecore CLI